junxit/us-congress-code/title-42/chapter-6a/sec-284r.md

 ### References in Text

 Section 2039, referred to in par.
 (1), is section 2039 of Pub.
-L. 114–255, set out as a note under section 282 of this title.
+L. 114–255, which is set out as a note under section 282 of this title.

 ### Codification